theuserge/TheUserge.github.io/faq.md

 ## 25. How to Add/Load Custom Plugins?

-You can also use custom plugins by forking [plugins repo](https://github.com/UsergeTeam/Userge-Plugins) and sending
+You can also use custom plugins by forking [plugins repo](https://github.com/UsergeTeam/Custom-Plugins) and sending
 ```
 .addrepo YOUR_REPO_URL
 ```
-follwoed by
+followed by
  ```
  restart -h
 ```